-A lubricating substance commonly used for knee injections in patients with knee arthritis.
+Hyaluronic acid is a lubricating substance commonly used for knee injections in patients with knee arthritis.

 Appropriate Use Criteria for Hyaluronic Acid in the Treatment of Knee Osteoarthritis in the United States.
 Bhadra AK, Altman R, Dasa V, Myrick K, Rosen J, Vad V, Vitanzo P Jr., Bruno M, Kleiner H and Just C. Cartilage.
 2017 Jul; 8(3): 234–254.

 Viscosupplementation. de Rezende MU and de Campos GC.
 2017 Jul; 8(3): 234–254.